nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 way described above, in the 'Unlinking XYZ' section.

-At the logic layer, while the sequence of method calls is similar to what is described in the 'Adding XYZ' section, the `LinkXYZCommand.execute(model)` method is called instead of the `UnlinkXYZCommand.execute(model)` method.
+At the logic layer, while the sequence of method calls is similar to what is described in the 'Adding XYZ' section, the `LinkXYZToFlightCommand.execute(model)` method is called instead of the `UnlinkXYZToFlightCommand.execute(model)` method.

-This method then calls the `flight.XYZLink.add(entry.getKey(), entry.getValue ())` method where entry refers to one key-value pairing in a mapping of `FlightXYZType` keys to `XYZ` values.
+This method then calls the `flight.XYZLink.add(entry.getKey(), entry.getValue())` method where entry refers to one key-value pairing in a mapping of `FlightXYZType` keys to `XYZ` values.
 At this point, the process is at the model layer and continues with method calls similar to the ones described in the 'Unlinking XYZ from a flight' section until the control is passed back